Sarah-Bue/knit-space/README.md

 - [CDNJS](https://cdnjs.com/) was used to deliver external libraries on the website.

 - [Lucidchart](https://www.lucidchart.com) was used to create the Entity Relationship Diagrams.

+- [Grammalry](https://app.grammarly.com) was used to spell-check the contents of the Readme.